 Clinical features and diagnosis Top

-1. Stop the bleeding (see Wounds and Traumatic Hemorrhage), if possible.
+1. Stop the bleeding, if possible.
 When necessary, refer the patient for a specialist minimally invasive surgery (eg, endoscopy in the case of GI bleeding) or radiologic assessment for embolization.

 2. Continue fluid resuscitation with crystalloids (eg, ~3 mL for every 1 mL blood lost) or colloids (eg, ~1 mL for every 1 mL of blood lost) only until packed red blood cells (PRBCs) are available for transfusion (see Shock).
 Once blood products are available, they are the best resuscitative fluid to use in hemorrhagic shock.
 We suggest a target systolic blood pressure of 80 to 90 mm Hg (mean arterial pressure, 40 mm Hg) until major bleeding has been stopped in the initial phase following trauma without brain injury.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered to low due to imprecision and inconsistency of results.
 Spahn DR, Bouillon B, Cerny V, et al. Management of bleeding and coagulopathy following major trauma: an updated European guideline.
 Crit Care.
 2013 Apr 19;17(2):R76. doi: 10.1186/cc12685.
 Review.
 PubMed PMID: 23601765; PubMed Central PMCID: PMC4056078.A mean arterial pressure ≥80 mm Hg should be maintained in patients with combined hemorrhagic shock and severe traumatic brain injury (Glasgow Coma Scale, ≤8) in order to maintain cerebral perfusion pressures.